 5) Think about styling

-Again, there's no right or wrong answer.
+Here, there's no wrong answer.
 There are so many styles of Home Cinema - art deco, midcentury modern, retro picture palace, futuristic and sci-fi, or luxury contemporary.
 Cinema has been with us for over a hundred years, so it's all appropriate.

-Using our Bespoke 3D and VR Design Service, we can build your cinema as a digital model before the build, so you can see exactly what you're getting.
+Using our 3D design abilities, we can build your cinema in a digital model before we build in reality, so you can see exactly what you're getting.

 Home Cinema don'ts: